emaccaull/asp-course/README.md

-# asp-course
+# Audio Signal Processing for Music Applications

-Audio Signal Processing for Music Applications projects and experiments (Coursera Course)
+This repository contains the code and assignments as I go through the [Coursera course](https://www.coursera.org/learn/audio-signal-processing).